We remind you often of the opportunities on offer in Panama for the retiree… the investor… the second-home-at-the-beach buyer… and the entrepreneur…

 The best part?
 You can visit for a day tour, which includes your transport from Panama City, and they even throw in lunch.
 It’s definitely worth the trip, as an expert guide will accompany you on a walking trail, pointing out things you’d miss on your own.

 The walk takes about three hours, and you’re likely to see some of Panama’s most charismatic and entertaining animals: monkeys!
-Barra Colorado is home to spider monkeys, white-faced monkeys, Geoffrey’s Tamarins, howler monkeys, and night monkeys.
+Barro Colorado is home to spider monkeys, white-faced monkeys, Geoffrey’s Tamarins, howler monkeys, and night monkeys.

 The first Sunday evening of every month (weather permitting), you can join a team of scientists from the Smithsonian Tropical Research Institute on a “bat tour” on Barro Colorado Island.